John Barnes: International career

-In June 1992 against Finland in Helsinki in England's last warm up game before the 1992 European Championships, he tore his achilles tendon.
+In June 1992, in England's last warm up game (against Finland in Helsinki) before the 1992 European Championships, Barnes tore his achilles tendon.
 He was injured for five months.
 In his absence England were eliminated at the group phase.
 On his return he had lost his explosive burst of speed and was now past his peak.
 In a Wembley 1994 World Cup qualifier against San Marino, Barnes was booed by an entire section of England fans after the whole team played poorly.
 Barnes later believed an article attributed to Jimmy Greaves in the Daily Mirror, which cited his supposed support for the West Indies cricket team and questioned his loyalty to the England team, had influenced the crowd to boo.
 He earned a surprise England recall in 1994 under Terry Venables and was in the squad in the run up to Euro 96 after improved form for Liverpool, although he was not selected for the final tournament squad despite England not having an established left-sided alternative.

+"At Liverpool he could receive the ball over 20 to 30 times in a match from team-mates who were schooled to draw players and pass short.
+In a statuesque England team, where he was chained to the left wing, it could be as few as six or seven.
+The chances to impact the game were few and far between, with a lack of movement inhibiting Barnes's inclination to play a one-two to get on the move in the first place and then let the magic follow some simple but effective buildup play."

+— —The Guardian on the rigidity of the England team Barnes played for in contrast to Liverpool.

 Barnes' 79 caps (10 goals) made him England's record capped black player for a time.
 Compared to his club form, he was never seen as a player who peaked wearing an England shirt.
-Robson described him as the "Greatest enigma" of his career; whilst including him for his all time dream team England squad of all the players he had picked as manager in his 1990 book "Against All Odds" (placing him on the bench), he was baffled at Barnes's inconsistency.
+Robson described him as the "Greatest enigma" of his career; whilst including him for his all time dream team England squad of all the players he had picked as manager in his 1990 book Against All Odds (placing him on the bench), he was baffled at Barnes's inconsistency.
 He described Barnes as being a player of "the highest calibre" but sometimes being unable to reach for that bit extra when he or captain Bryan Robson shouted at him to take more players on.